mokeWe/openmeters/README.md

 ### configuration

 Configurations are saved to `~/.config/openmeters/settings.json`.
+If you want to use settings/values not listed in the GUI, you can edit this file directly, however absurd values often lead to crashes.
-If you encouter a bug that causes OpenMeters to misbehave, you can delete this file to reset all settings.
+If you encounter a bug that causes OpenMeters to misbehave, you can delete `settings.json` to reset all settings.

 ## compatibility